Fraggle Rock: Characters

 One of the main themes of the series is that, although the three species depend on the other for their survival, they usually fail to communicate due to vast differences in their biology and culture.
 The series mainly follows the adventures of five Fraggles, each with their own personality: pragmatic Gobo, artistic Mokey, indecisive Wembley, superstitious Boober, and adventurous Red.
 Some of the characters' names are film industry in-jokes.
 For example, Uncle Traveling Matt is a reference to the traveling matte technique used with blue screen to give the impression a character is somewhere they are not; Gobo is named after a shaped metal grill placed over a theater light to produce interesting shadows (window shapes, leaves, etc.) and Red is a reference to a "redhead", another name for an 800w film light.

 Fraggles

 Fraggles are small anthropomorphic creatures, typically 18 in tall, that come in a variety of colors and have fur tuft tipped tails.
 Fraggles live a generally carefree life, spending most of their time (they have a thirty-minute work week) playing, exploring, and generally enjoying themselves.
-They live on mainly radishes and Doozer sticks, made of ground-up radishes and the material with which the Doozers build their constructions.
+They live mainly on radishes and Doozer sticks, made of ground-up radishes and the material with which the Doozers build their constructions.
 The Fraggles seek wisdom from Marjory the Trash Heap, who is located in a corner of the Gorgs' garden.
 Marjory the Trash Heap is a large, matronly, sentient compost heap.
 According to her rat-like companions Philo and Gunge, the Trash Heap "knows all and sees all."
 By her own admission, she has "everything".